Hrishikesh-Harsh/Course_Management_System/README.md

 - Of course, there is also the main class (titled “Course_Management”) that contains the main() method itself.
-Throughout the project, Data has been stored making extensive use of .txt files.
+Throughout the project, data has been stored making extensive use of .txt files.
 What this enables the coder to do is to store multiple, multilined data in pure String format by using Writer and OutputStream classes, and then retrieve them using the Reader, Scanner, and InputStream classes.